joaqsala/1-weekly-challenge/README.md

 The Horiseon website provides potential clients with information towards improved marketability through search engine optimization, online reputation management, and social media marketing.

+This webpage has been updated to work with screen readers.

 ## Credits